wp-plugins/adapter-responsive-video/readme.txt

 Donate link: http://jdrf.org/get-involved/ways-to-donate/
 Tags: video, embed, responsive, mobile, post, Bootstrap Requires at least: 3.8
-Tested up to: 4.0
+Tested up to: 4.1
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A widget for video from YouTube, Vimeo, and more.
 Resizes to its container.
+Easy: just enter the video url.

 == Description ==

 * Requires Twitter Bootstrap 3.2
-* Automatically resizes
+* Video automatically resizes
 * Won't overflow its area, even on a mobile screen
 * Also makes videos in posts resize with the page
 * Light: doesn't send any files to the browser